Complying with our open access policy

 - where a Wellcome Investigator Award holder, Wellcome Fellow or any other individual in receipt of salary support from Wellcome appears as a co-author during the period of their award (this applies even where the specific research project is not Wellcome-funded).

-- research at Wellcome Trust Centres and Major Overseas Programmes (MOPS) which has been supported through the Core Award, even if the research has been primarily supported by grants from one or more other funders.
+- research at Wellcome Trust Centres and Africa and Asia Programmes which has been supported through the Core Award, even if the research has been primarily supported by grants from one or more other funders.

 Wellcome-funded researchers should ensure that the provision of data, materials or technical assistance to external users is acknowledged in resulting research papers, in line with best practice in that field.
 But these papers would only fall under the our policy where a Wellcome-funded researcher appears as a co-author.